 Cyberbullying can have a large audience too.
 Posts on social networks, emails or group chats can be seen by lots of people very quickly.

-Cyberbullies can also remain anonymous, by using fake profiles on social networking sites or blocking their phone numbers.
+Cyberbullies can also remain anonymous, by using fake profiles on social networks or blocking their phone numbers.
 This can make it harder to identify the bullies, but texts and other messages can be saved as proof of the bullying.

-A good introduction to the topic and tips on what to do if cyberbullying affects your child.
+A great introduction to the topic and tips on what to do if cyberbullying affects your child.

 What are the most common ways of cyberbullying?